 A more unified approach would enable multicentred involvement in larger projects from which more valuable conclusions could be drawn.
 Starting from the base point that every patient is a trial participant until proven otherwise our audit alone contains over 95000 patient records, an awful lot of potential study material!

 BAETS Research Grant

-BAETS executive have decided to award a research grant of up to £5000 to support work undertaken on a topic related to endocrine surgery.
+BAETS executive award a research grant of up to £5000 to support work undertaken on a topic related to endocrine surgery.
 Funds will be allocated taking into account the financial position of the association and the merit of the applications.

 Applications are sent for scoring to two experts in the relevant discipline.
 A decision is taken at the following BAETS executive meeting.

 |2016/2017||Mr Gordon MacKenzie||Hull||The effect of corticosteroids on the release of immune modulating factors from Graves’ disease tissue maintained using microfluidic culture|